Functional normalizing flow for statistical inverse problems of partial differential equations: Numerical Examples of Functional Normalizing Flow

 \section{Numerical Examples of Functional Normalizing Flow}

-To demonstrate the effectiveness of our novel framework for solving inverse problems, we present two illustrative examples, i.e., the simple elliptic equation and the steady-state Darcy flow equation.
-These examples enable a straightforward visualization of the approximate posterior distribution and facilitate direct comparisons with benchmark results obtained from the well-established preconditioned Crank-Nicolson (pCN) algorithm \cite{dashti2013bayesian}.
-All of the codes for the functional normalizing flow are available at: \url{https://github.com/jjx323/FunctionalNormalizingFlow}.
+To demonstrate the effectiveness of our novel framework for solving inverse problems, we present three illustrative examples, i.e., the simple elliptic equation, the steady-state Darcy flow equation and the electrical impedance tomography (EIT) problem.
+These examples enable a straightforward visualization of the approximate posterior distribution. { The code used for simulations is available on GitHub at \url{https://github.com/jjx323/FunctionalNormalizingFlow}.
+All programs ran on a system with a 13th Gen Intel(R) Core(TM) i7-13700, NVIDIA GeForce RTX 4090, and Ubuntu 20.04.5 LTS.}

 In the first example, given the linear nature of the inverse problem, we utilize functional Householder flow and functional projected transformation flow as our flow models.
-For the second example, which involves a nonlinear inverse problem, we employ functional planar flow and functional Sylvester flow.
+For the second and third examples, which involves a nonlinear inverse problem, we employ functional planar flow and functional Sylvester flow.
 These flow models are specifically designed to capture intricate nonlinear relationships, enabling the transformation of a Gaussian distribution into a non-Gaussian distribution that more closely approximates the posterior distribution associated with the nonlinear inverse problem.